RoboCop (2003 video game): Development and release

-In June 1999, Titus Interactive announced they had acquired the rights to develop and publish video games based on RoboCop from MGM.
+In June 1999, Titus Interactive announced they had acquired the rights to develop and publish video games based on RoboCop from Metro-Goldwyn-Mayer.
 The license included all video game systems, including the Dreamcast, Nintendo 64, PlayStation, and PlayStation 2.
-The game that was announced would be a first-person-shooter developed by Xatrix Entertainment and would be released in late-2000.
+The game that was announced would be a first-person-shooter developed by Xatrix Entertainment and would be released in late 2000.
 This incarnation of the video game, which was meant for the PlayStation 2 was eventually reworked.

 In April 2001, Titus showcased the title, with fellow-rival French company Infogrames now applied as developer for the game with a release date in November.
 Once again, nothing came through of this incarnation of the game either.

 By 2002, Titus Interactive's in-house development studio Titus Interactive Studio became the game's developer.
 By May 2002, the PS2 version remained in development and was known as RoboCop: The Future of Law Enforcement, with an expected release that October.
 The game includes an original story based on the RoboCop films.
 Once again, the game missed this date and the PS2 version's North American release, alongside a release for the GameCube version were scrapped altogether when Titus decided to focus exclusively on the Xbox version of the game.
 In November 2002, Titus Software Corporation announced that the game would be released in February 2003.
-By the following month, the Xbox version had been scheduled for release in April 2003., then a July 2003 release After that, the game was finally released after years of development trouble.
+By the following month, the Xbox version had been scheduled for release in April 2003, then a July 2003 release After that, the game was finally released after years of development trouble.